MicrosoftDocs/microsoft-academic-services/academic-services/graph/samples-azure-databricks.md

 1. Press the **SHIFT + ENTER** keys to run the code in this block.

-## Run lab scripts
+## Run scripts in the repository

-1. Copy content in a lab script and paste into a new cell.
+1. Copy content in a script and paste into a new cell.

 1. Press the **SHIFT + ENTER** keys to run the code in this block.
 Please note taht some scripts take more than 10 minutes to complete.